UpLiftL1f3/GolangConcurrency/ReadMe.md

 ### ChatGPT was used to generate this read me. minor editing was involved.
 Please note this work is not my own, but merely used to suggest that i have learned and covered many topics as it relates to golang.
+Credit TO AnthonyGG on Youtube for providing such an awesome and informative course

 # Course: Learning Go Programming - Creating UserProfile Struct
 In this course, I learned how to incorporate various fundamental concepts in Go programming to create a UserProfile struct.
 We covered the following key topics: